ARCCN/ctltest/README.md

 Install Controllers
 =======

-  To install all the controllers run instal_contr.sh script, which takes one parameter - the path to the directory where they should be installed.
+  To install all the controllers run install_contr.sh script, which takes one parameter - the path to the directory where they should be installed.

   To install the controllers to the current directory:

-    ./instal_contr.sh .
+    ./install_contr.sh .

 Run Benchmarks